27 Essential Women-Owned Restaurants You Should Know in Las Vegas

-When Chef Natalie Young opened eat. in 2012, DTLV was a very different place.
-Her restaurant was one of the first businesses funded by billionaire Tony Hsieh's Downtown Project, opening at a time when not many people were paying much attention to Vegas's then-neglected downtown.
+When chef Natalie Young opened eat. in 2012, DTLV was a very different place.
+Her restaurant was one of the first businesses funded by billionaire Tony Hsieh's Downtown Project, opening at a time when not many people were paying much attention to Vegas's then-neglected downtown area.
 It was practically an overnight sensation, quickly turning into a multi-million-dollar business and leading to several more restaurants for Young.
-The original location is still going strong, and Young also operates Old Soul in the World Market Center downtown, a gorgeous space inspired by the pre-Prohibition era and packed full of vintage china and crystal, currently only open for weekday lunch though we very much look forward to the return of full dinner service.
+The original location is still going strong, and Young also operates Old Soul in the World Market Center downtown, a gorgeous space inspired by the pre-Prohibition era and packed full of vintage china and crystal, currently only open for special events and corporate gatherings.
 Young has a serious passion for vintage things (china, cars, you name it), and her newest concept, a vintage furniture and home goods store called Authentik Furniture DTLV, is a full-on celebration of that passion.

-How to order: Make reservations for Old Soul on OpenTable; order pickup for eat. on Toast.
+How to order: Order pickup for eat. on Toast.

-Tacotarian is a 100% plant-based Mexican eatery with two locations, one in the hip DTLV Arts District and the other in Southwest Vegas.
-Owned jointly by two husband-and-wife teams, Tacotarian is helping to cement Las Vegas's growing reputation as something of a vegan haven.
-Most recently, co-owner Kristen Corral is working to launch LoCo Las Vegas, a local food delivery co-op that pushes back against the exorbitant fees charged by third-party delivery apps like Postmates and Doordash by offering local restaurants cooperative ownership, reasonable commissions, and living wages for drivers.
+Tacotarian is a 100% plant-based Mexican eatery with three locations: one in the hip DTLV Arts District, one in Southwest Vegas, and their newest location in Henderson.
+Owned jointly by two husband-and-wife teams, Tacotarian is helping to cement Las Vegas' growing reputation as something of a vegan haven.
+Most recently, co-owner Kristen Corral launched LoCo Las Vegas, a local food delivery co-op that pushes back against the exorbitant fees charged by third-party delivery apps like Postmates and Doordash by offering local restaurants cooperative ownership, reasonable commissions, and living wages for drivers.